I wrote the case statement for Allen MAC client Mars Hill College’s Values & Vision Campaign.

 The Need for Better Science and Mathematics Facilities

 Wall Science Building has served Mars Hill College well since it was built in 1940, but laboratory facilities considered state-of-the-art more than 60 years ago are inadequate today.
 While the building offers valuable, convenient space on campus, Wall is no longer a viable location for science and mathematics laboratories.
 The most practical solution is relocate all laboratories to a new facility and to renovate the much-needed space in Wall for other purposes, such as general-use classrooms and offices.
-At the same time, given the building’s age, plumbing and wiring needs to be replaced and upgraded, and a new, energy-efficient heating, ventilation and air-conditioning system needs to be installed.
+At the same time, given the building’s age, plumbing and wiring need to be replaced and upgraded, and a new, energy-efficient heating, ventilation and air-conditioning system needs to be installed.

 The Need to Renovate Marshbanks Hall